seuros/activecypher/README.md

 Migrations are append-only and should not be modified once created.

+## Database Setup and Direct Access

+For setting up Neo4j and Memgraph databases and direct command-line access, see [GRAPH_REFERENCE.md](GRAPH_REFERENCE.md).

+### Sanity Check

+Run `bin/sanity` to verify that Memgraph and Neo4j servers are reachable on ports 7688 and 7687.
+The script exits with an error if either service is not listening.

 ## Features

 *   **Cyrel DSL:** Intuitive Ruby DSL for constructing complex Cypher queries ([see detailed Cyrel documentation](./CYREL.md)).